TosbackCgusBridge-Bot/CGUs-versions/Khanacademy/Privacy Policy.md

-Khan Academy Privacy Notice Last Updated: May 8, 2014
+Khan Academy Privacy Notice Last Updated: June 10, 2015

 _Our mission at Khan Academy is to provide a free, world-class education for anyone, anywhere._

+Khan Academy is a proud supporter of the Student Privacy Pledge to safeguard student privacy.

 Khan Academy Privacy Principles Our Privacy Notice is fueled by our commitment to the following Privacy Principles: